Azure

 • Click “Create”

-4. Note the “Application ID”, this is the client ID to pass to hal.
+4. Note the “Application ID”, this is the client ID.
 Copy it to a safe place.

 5. Click “Settings” -> “Keys”.
 Under “Passwords”, add a Key Description (eg Spinnaker), set the expiry and then click “Save”.
 “Value” will now be populated.
 This is your client secret; copy it to a safe place.